filrak/vsf-external-checkout/README.md

 With this extension you can use your CMS checkout (e.g. Magento) instead of default [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) checkout.

-This plugin requires cart and user sync with your backend CMS.
+This plugin requires cart and user sync on your backend (see [integrations](https://github.com/filrak/vsf-external-checkout#current-cms-integrations-for-this-extension).
 <center>
 <img src="./diagram.png">
 </center>